 #1 – The “Honest” Global Chief Investment Officer

-Once, I was having dinner with the Global Chief Investment Officer of the firm for which I worked at the time.
-I was asking him why his monthly commentary and the first few sections of his team’s glossy monthly wealth management publication were becoming more and more short-term trade (consider the advantages of shorting currencies, etc.) and active manager oriented, especially based on the fact that he spoke often about how he had most of his personal money index funds.
+Once, I was having dinner with a Global Chief Investment Officer.
+I was asking him why his monthly commentary and the first few sections of his team’s glossy monthly wealth management publication were becoming more and more short-term trade (consider the advantages of shorting currencies, etc.) and active manager oriented, especially based on the fact that he spoke to me often about how he had most of his personal money index funds.
 After a little wine, he admitted that most of the pieces would likely not add any value and that some, such as hedging recommendations and currency calls, were quite risky.
 He then said,

 #2 – The “Honest” CEO and Global Head of Alternative Asset Management